 Our world is changing.
-The trends in technology have fundamentally changed the way we live work and play.
-This causes a steady concentration of value, such that an extreme event can result in far greater impact to operations and businesses than previously.
+The trends in technology have fundamentally changed the way we live, work and play.
+These trends cause a steady concentration of value, such that an extreme event can result in a far more significant impact on operations and businesses than previously.
 Infrastructure defines the world we live in and encompasses the natural, built and virtual domains.
 We need to think of infrastructure as systems that fulfil a service to our operations, whether municipal, corporate, national or even international.
 Some infrastructure enables the essential functions that define our ability to operate, live and thrive.
-These are known as Critical Infrastructure and it is vital to protect the purpose that they exist to fulfil.
+These are known as Critical Infrastructure, and it is vital to protect their purpose.
 Critical Infrastructure Protection (CIP) is not about protecting assets, though this is part of it.
 It is about protecting capability - life, property and economy.
-Yet, in this rapidly changing world, so many of the familiar protection processes and procedures are based on assumptions that are less and less valid.
-We need to be able to work from first principles if we are to effectively protect our infrastructure now and into an uncertain future.
+This is all the more relevant when we consider the health and economic impact on communities and individuals when these systems are interrupted and fail.
+We can't deliver the UN Sustainable Development Goals (SDGs) if there is no confidence in the essential services.
+Yet, in this rapidly changing world, so many familiar protection processes and procedures are based on less and less valid assumptions.
+We need to work from the first principles to protect our infrastructure now and into an uncertain future effectively.
 Our experience with the COVID-19 pandemic and its socioeconomic impacts demonstrate this.

 Extreme events come in many forms, from natural to human-caused.
 However, they do not happen in isolation.
-Flooding can cause an extended power failure.
+For example, flooding can cause an extended power failure.
 Under the right conditions, this can make looting more likely.
-In fact, we can't really separate threats and hazards into convenient single risk events.
-Instead, we must consider a broad spectrum of hazards, identifying the changing likelihood and severity of coincident and correlated hazards to the threat that we are particularly interested in.
+Thus, we can't separate threats and hazards into convenient single risk events.
+Instead, we must consider a broad spectrum of hazards, identifying the changing likelihood and severity of coincident and correlated hazards to the threat we focus on.
 This is known as a hazard profile and one of the key products of all-hazards analysis that we must investigate when considering how to protect infrastructure.

-Join us as we explore the first principles of CIP, the risk management processes that provide the structure and auditable processes that we use, and how we determine how to identify the right tools for a given operation and situation.
+Join us as we explore the first principles of CIP, the risk management frameworks that provide the structure and auditable processes that we use, and how we identify the right tools for a given operation and situation.
 This course builds on many of the same principles and concepts taught in APS1024 Infrastructure Resilience Planning, but that course is by no means a pre-requisite.
-We will build our understanding, drawing upon the existing experiences and perspectives of the class body, apply these protection principles and concepts, and discuss how we might use them in practice.
-The course is practice-biased, with a walk-through/talk-through followed by real protection consulting projects for real clients in real time.
-Students can add these projects to their experience portfolio.
-As is common in practice, so in class and after the first day you will form into project teams for the remainder of the course.
+Instead, we will build our understanding, drawing upon the existing experiences and perspectives of the class body, apply these protection principles and concepts, and discuss how we might use them in practice.
+The course is practice-based, with a walk-through/talk-through followed by real protection consulting projects for real clients in real-time.
+Students can add these projects to their experience portfolios.
+As is common in practice, so in class and after the first day, you will form into project teams for the remainder of the course.

-When you complete this course you will be able to direct CIP planning in engineering projects, conduct the analysis and develop and present strategy proposals.
+When you complete this course, you will be able to direct CIP planning in engineering projects, conduct the analysis and develop and present strategy proposals.